 April 12, 2013

 An undetectable viral load: the point at which HIV, though still present, cannot be found in a person's blood with the most sensitive tests available.
-It's a powerful concept with profound implications to the life of a person living with HIV (and his or her partner).
-However, according to CDC's treatment cascade, for a host of complex reasons, 75 percent of people living with HIV in the U.S. have not reached the point of viral suppression.
+It's a powerful concept with profound implications for the life of a person living with HIV (and his or her partner).
+However, according to the U.S. HIV care continuum, for a host of complex reasons, 70 percent of people living with HIV in the U.S. have not reached the point of viral suppression.
 (Among some specific groups in the U.S., that number is even larger.)
 For many of those that have, reaching that point was a major milestone in their lives.
 We asked people living with HIV to contribute thoughts and stories about getting their own viral loads to undetectable.

 Minister Rob Newells

 Reaching undetectable never seemed like a significant milestone to me.
 I waited for my CD4-cell count to drop below 400 (about 18 months after my initial diagnosis) before I made the decision to begin antiretroviral therapy.
 My viral load, which was never extremely high, has been undetectable on every test since I started HIV meds in 2006.

 For a long time, I thought viral suppression was a normal result of taking the medications.
 I expected nothing less.
 The HIV treatment cascade was a visual wake-up call that I am in the 25 percent minority.
 Clearly, we have much more work to do to increase retention in care and adherence to the medications that both improve the health of people living with HIV/AIDS and help to prevent transmission of the virus.